jirikadlec2/rushvalley/python/readme.md

 ###Important For Manual Upload###
 Before running manual upload, query most recent upload date for the datalogger.
 The datalogger name is in each filename from the loggers.
 For example, if the filename is "5G0E3559 27Mar15-1046.xls", the datalogger name is "5G0E3559".
 Use the lookup table "01-LookupTable.xlsx" to find the site codes for that datalogger, in the Site column of the table (Sheet 1).
-Use those codes to execute the following SQL statement in MYSQLWorkbench:
+Use those codes to execute the following SQL statement in MYSQLWorkbench (you can find Workbench help [here](https://github.com/jirikadlec2/rushvalley/wiki/Accessing-the-database-using-MYSQL-Workbench)):
 ```
 SELECT LocalDateTime FROM rush_valley.datavalues AS dv
 JOIN rush_valley.sites as s